Thomas is depicted as the youngest disciple.

 (Th.
 2) Jesus said, “Let him who seeks to continue seeking until he finds.
 When he finds, he will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the All.”

 The truths or revelations a person finds concerning themselves can be troubling.
-We might discover a soul nature we previously had not considered ourselves to be.
-We might be more negative than we thought, or we ascend into our intellect to meet our justifications for poor behavior.
-The Adam and Eve story denotes this poor behavior, common to all men and women, and all of this can be perplexing.
-The spirit reveals hidden knowledge concerning the individual’s earthly nature and understanding.
+We might discover a particular soul nature we had not previously considered ourselves to be.
+We might be more negative than we thought, or find that we have never looked at ourselves or met our justifications for poor behavior.
+The story of Adam and Eve denotes this poor behavior, which is common to all men and women.
+Many factors converge to perplex us; the spirit reveals hidden knowledge concerning the individual’s earthly nature and understanding.

-Within this process of revealment, or revelation, blessings may also be abundant, and one should not forget the harvest (“and he will rule over All”).
+Within this process of revelation, or the revelation itself, blessings may also be abundant, and one should not forget his harvest (“and he will rule over all”).
 Yet, once the perplexity is resolved or better understood, a person becomes astonished at the nature of what he has seen.
 This confrontation extends each of us into knowledge about life, ourselves, our pathway, and God’s character and requirements—the path of daily enlightenment is revealed.
 The reference to ruling over the All, as in, “I am not alone, for the Father is with me,” and “I have overcome the world (Jn.
 16.32-33),” alludes to command over the soul by the Father who is with(in) me (or His spirit).
-Tribulation is in the world, Jesus tells the disciples, but in me who has overcome worldly tribulation there lies peace.
+Tribulation is in the world, Jesus tells the disciples, but there lies peace in me, who has overcome worldly tribulation.

 In Luke, “not coming with signs to be observed…God is in the midst of you” (Lk.
-17.21), Jesus explains that we view the world from within outwardly, seeing or not seeing as each person might.
-Referring to “…God in the midst of you,” by nature, we identify with what we see and participate in; few recognize God in the midst of us.
+17.21), Jesus explains that we view the world from within outwardly, seeing or not seeing as each person might, with no obvious sign a person might detect.
+The worldly sleep reveals nothing, referring to “…God in the midst of you,” we naturally identify with what we see and participate in; few recognize God in the midst of us.

-When a person recognizes his sonship, soul identity becomes revealed, as in, “When you come to know yourselves.”
+When a person recognizes his sonship, his soul identity is revealed, as in “When you come to know yourselves.”
 That revelation refers to the Child of God, and since he seems to be talking to men, “the sons of the living father.”
-This statement directs us to self-knowing or revelation of true identity.
-Not coming to grips, a person becomes impoverished in their soul, or one might say that they have no realized soul identity and thus become poverty itself.
-Also, both scriptures reference oneness, and infer completeness or wholeness, concerning “the kingdom is inside of you and it is outside of you”; “the kingdom…in the midst of you.”
+This statement directs us to self-knowing or the revelation of true identity.
+Not coming to grips, a person becomes impoverished in their soul, or one might say that they have not realized their soul identity and thus become poverty itself.
+Also, both scriptures reference oneness and infer completeness or wholeness, concerning “the kingdom is inside of you and it is outside of you”; “the kingdom…in the midst of you.”

-These first three scriptures give us a powerful insight into the direction Jesus taught, much more oriented to the person’s godly relationship and to soul awakening to the spirit of God, moving from stagnating faith into a faith that prospers renewal.
+These first three scriptures give us powerful insight into the direction Jesus taught.
+It is much more oriented to the person’s godly relationship and the soul’s awakening to the spirit of God, moving from stagnating faith into a faith that prospers.

 (Th.
 4) Jesus said, “The man old in days will not hesitate to ask a small child seven days old about the place of life, and he will live.
 For many who are first will become last, and they will become one and the same.”

 This saying has a more mystical bent than many others.
 The child who is seven days old is one day before circumcision, which for Jewish males occurs on the eighth day after birth.
-This means that the awakening cannot come by way of the old Jewish teachings, for the child is not yet officially initiated through circumcism, that is, the current legalism found in Jesus’ day within Judaism, but must come from someone who knows himself as a child of God, and thus not tainted.
+Since the child is not yet consecrated through circumcision, he is not yet bound by the law.
+This saying means that the awakening cannot come by way of the old Jewish teachings; that is, he cannot be a part of the current legalism within Judaism found in Jesus’ day, but must come from someone who knows himself as a child of God, and without legalistic taint.
 This new understanding provides spiritual life, “…and he will live.”

-The first part gives a reference to a child.
+The first part refers to a child.
 The child represents purity and innocence (but not naivety).
-“The old man in days” would refer to us, tainted and battered by the world as an older person would be.
+“The old man in days” would refer to us, tainted and battered by the world, as an older person would be, also the unawakened.
 The old man would have had plenty of time to commit many sins.

 The second part is difficult and does leave room for many varied cognitions.
-It may be that the first in understanding (the old man) will have to humble himself (intellect & attachment to worldly ways) and place himself in contrast to the sinless (the child, spirit), thus he awakens so that the pure spirit-nature (child) may become one within him or “one and the same,” thus making first and last come together as one.
+It may be that the first in understanding (the old man) will have to humble himself (intellect & attachment to worldly ways) and place himself in contrast to the sinless (the child, spirit); thus, he awakens so that the pure spirit-nature (child) may become one within him or “the same,” therefore making first and last come together as one.
 The child of seven days is perfect, reflecting the number seven.
-The child seems to represent the spirit of God within.
+The child seems to represent the spirit of God.

-With understanding or revelation knowledge (Essenes, prophetical), sometimes referred to as enlightenment, as opposed to doctrinal knowledge (Pharisees), the old man and child live in the spirit-knowing or revelation, “place of life”.
-This is not the only scripture where Jesus refers to the first becoming last and last first.*
+With understanding or revelatory knowledge (Essenes, prophetical), sometimes referred to as enlightenment, as opposed to doctrinal knowledge (Pharisees), the old man and child live in the spirit, knowing or revelation, “place of life.”
+This saying is not the only scripture where Jesus refers to the first becoming last and last first.*

 (Th.
 5) Jesus said, “Recognize what is in your sight, and that which is hidden to you will become plain to you.
 For there is nothing hidden which will not become manifest.”

-Jesus tells us that if you can see the pathway then what must follow is the walk, else nothing further can be seen or revealed.
-Jesus tells us the soul will be made manifest in any case and that if you look, the hidden becomes revealed.
-Sometimes this will be spiritual knowledge and sometimes it will be knowledge about yourself or the world, even about the nature of God.
+Jesus tells us that if you can see the pathway, then what must follow is the walk; otherwise, nothing further can be seen or revealed.
+Jesus tells us that the soul will be made manifest in any case and that if you look, the hidden becomes revealed.
+Sometimes, this will be spiritual knowledge; sometimes, it will be knowledge about yourself or the world, even about the nature of God.

-Within these first five scriptures, there seems to be a good deal of emphasis by Thomas in discussing the revelation of hidden knowledge, whether of the soul or about the world.
-Saying six seems to have a similar bent.
+Within these first five scriptures, Thomas places a good deal of emphasis on the revelation of hidden knowledge, whether of the soul or about the world.
+Saying six seems similar.

 (Th.
 6) His disciples questioned him and spoke, “Do you want us to fast?
 How shall we pray?
 Shall we give alms?
 What diet do we observe?”